 - There's no need to brown the shanks on the stove before adding them to the slow cooker.
 I've experimented with browning them first and have found that this extra step is not worth the trouble.
 The shanks are excellent, with or without browning.

-- The shanks I typically use are imported from Australia or New Zealand.
-Local ones are often bigger.
+- The shanks I typically use are small - four of them weigh about 3 pounds.
 If yours are much bigger, you'll need to increase the cooking time, adding 30 minutes on HIGH or one hour on LOW.

 - It's important to skim the fat from the top of the cooking liquids with a spoon before attempting to reduce them.
 Otherwise, the oil can separate.
 It's easier to separate the fat from the cooking liquids if you strain them into a measuring cup and place the cup in the freezer for 10-15 minutes.
 The fat will float to the top and slightly harden, making it easy to remove it.